 On any given day, there are 155 on-duty personnel to serve the District's communities.
 Routine and emergency operations are managed with five (5) Battalion Chiefs with oversight through an Assistant Chief assigned a 24-hour shift.
 Metro Fire is comprised of three branches - Operations, Administration, and Support Services.

-Operations includes Fire & Rescue, Emergency Medical, Training & Safety, Special Operations, Homeland Security, Fire Investigation, Health & Wellness, and Community Services.
+Operations includes Fire & Rescue, Emergency Medical, Training & Safety, Special Operations, Homeland Security, Fire Investigation, and Health & Wellness Divisions.

 On September 25, 1999 by unanimous vote, the Board of Directors of the American River Fire District adopted an application for reorganization resolution with the Sacramento County Fire Protection District.
 On September 23, 1999, the Board of Directors of Sacramento County Fire adopted the application for reorganization with the American River Fire District.
 The adoptions of these resolutions officially called for the reorganization of both districts, which occurred on December 1, 2000.